-At 30 June 2021 and the date of this report all the performance rights granted in FY21, FY20 and FY19 were outstanding, and the FY19 grants have vested and will be settled via the issue of ordinary shares following the release of the FY21 financial report.
+At 30 June 2022 and the date of this report all the performance rights granted in FY22, FY21, and FY20 were outstanding, and the FY20 grants have vested and will be settled via the issue of ordinary shares following the release of the FY22 financial report.

-No rights or options lapsed during the year (FY20: nil), and no rights or options were exercised during the year (FY20: nil).
+No rights or options lapsed during the year (FY21: nil); 374,235 rights (nil options) were exercised during the year (FY21: nil).